intrahealth/gofr/docs/user_guide/facility_reconciliation.md

 On the pair tab select one source on the left and one on the right.

-In the pairing process it is possible to share the pair with another user who may join in helping to match, for example where they are familiar with a specific area.
+In the pairing process it is possible to share the pair with another user who may join in helping to match, for example in a situation where they are familiar with a specific area.

 ## **Automatic Reconcile**